Conical Hat (Nón Lá): Vietnams Iconic Traditional Hat

 Vietnamese women wear non ba tam

-An inseparable element of Vietnamese culture, Non la appears in many popular verses or tales told by elders to their grandchildren.
-In addition, non la is present in many myths and legends that recount the founding of the Vietnamese nation.
-One legend has it that the Genie of Gióng, a boy who suddenly became a giant, rode on an iron horse with his armor and conical iron hat to scare off the attackers from the North.
+An inseparable part of Vietnamese culture, the conical hat appears in many popular verses, tales, and myths that recount the founding of the Vietnamese nation.
+One myth tells of the Saint Gióng, a boy who suddenly grew into a giant, riding an iron horse with armor and an iron conical helmet to repel northern invaders.

 Peasant women wear conical hats to protect themselves from the sun.
 Photo Petitefolie72